How do I place a vehicle into a trust?

 If you have been left a vehicle in trust, you are not required to re-title the vehicle.
 You may legally drive it while it is titled in the trust's name.
 However, if you choose to title the vehicle in your name, different rules apply.
 For more information, please see Titling – Vehicle Purchased from a Non-Dealer.
-You will be charged excise tax for this transaction, based on the vehicle's value.
-In addition, a Maryland Safety Inspection Certificate is required before registering the vehicle in your name.
+In most cases you will be charged excise tax for this transaction, based on the vehicle's value.
+In addition, a Maryland Safety Inspection Certificate may be required before registering the vehicle in your name.

 Note: On July 1, 2015 all businesses wishing to title a vehicle will be required to show proof of the legal existence of the business.
 The business will be given a number with a "Z" to identify it.